 In addition, the cause of congenital myopia during pregnancy can be:

-• disturbances during intrauterine development;
+• disorders during intrauterine development;

 • bad habits;